 As there is heterogeneity even in the cancers and treatments for metastatic malignant neoplasms of the same tissue type, the nutritional recommendations as part of integrative cancer care will also need to be personalized.
 The right supportive nutrition and more importantly the foods to avoid in specific contexts and during treatment can contribute to improving outcomes.

-Benefits of Supportive Nutrition/Diet for Metastatic Breast Cancer
+Benefits of Personalized Supportive Nutrition/Diet for Metastatic Breast Cancer

 As disease characteristics and treatments for metastatic breast cancer are so varied based on the primary subtype of disease, the requirements for supportive nutrition/diet will also not be one size fits all.
 It will be dependent on the genetic characteristics of the metastatic breast cancer and the type of treatment being received.
 Hence genetic factors of the disease, other key characteristics of the individual patients in terms of their body mass index (BMI) to assess obesity levels, lifestyle factors such as physical activity, alcohol intake etc. are all going to be key influencers in designing personalized nutrition that can be supportive and effective in disrupting the cancer at every stage of the disease.